oskartyt/Task-RPG/README.md

 Each killed monster brings gives user gold, which is used to buy rewards.

 Tasks and rewards are created by user.
 The value of them is chosen from prepared (uneditable) options.

+To start Server use command: `json-server -p 3002 db/users-data.json` `